laj07/asx_equity_research/README.md

-# BHP Group — ASX Equity Research Model
+# BHP Group - ASX Equity Research Model

-A self-contained equity research project built in Python, covering BHP Group Limited (ASX: BHP) — the world's largest diversified mining company.
+A self-contained equity research project built in Python, covering BHP Group Limited (ASX: BHP) which is the world's largest diversified mining company.
 This project demonstrates the core quantitative skills used by junior analysts in investment banking and equity research: financial statement modelling, DCF valuation, and comparable company analysis.

 > **Note:** This is a student portfolio project for educational purposes.
 It does not constitute investment advice.